The Important Value of Finding Quietude, a Time to Reflect and Renew

 The answer is simple and yet not always painless: to reach the light, we have to face the wound.
 That can mean reopening something we hoped was already healed, only to discover it still carries pain beneath the surface.
 It can be uncomfortable and sometimes scary—which is why we keep busy so we don't have to feel those negative feelings like guilt, anger, and grief.

-I agree.
 What helps is to look inside compassionately and honestly at the judgments we hold about ourselves, and to stop running away from them.
-What I do daily is surrender them to God, because negative judgments about myself carry over into judgments about others.
+Every day, I surrender them to God, because negative judgments about myself carry over into judgments about others.
 I don't want that.

-This work is not meant to be done alone.
-Healing requires support that is both caring, knowledgable and effective.
+This work can be done alone.
+However, in the case of trauma, healing requires support that is both caring, knowledgeable, and effective.
 We need spaces where it is safe to tell the truth, to be seen and accepted, and to let go of what we can't carry alone.
 Only then can the light do its work.

 I encourage everyone to seek out ways that support your healing—approaches that help you tend to past wounds, neutralize trauma, and feel safe enough to let go.
 Healing cannot happen in the presence of judgment.
 When we feel safe to let go and heal, we can begin to flourish.